Mark-Kramer/Case-Studies-Python/content/02/the-event-related-potential.md

 However, the EEG measure also suffers from significant disadvantages, the most devastating being the poor spatial resolution;  a single scalp electrode detects the summed activity from approximately 10 cm<sup>2</sup> of cortex.

-In this chapter, we consider EEG data recorded from a single scalp electrode.
+In this notebook, we consider EEG data recorded from a single scalp electrode.
 We will analyze these data to determine what (if any) activity is evoked following two different types of stimuli presented to a human subject.
 In doing so, we will use Python, and see how this powerful tool can help us understand these time series data.
 We begin with a brief description of the EEG data.

 +++